-A commercial lease is a lease of a premises in which a commercial, industrial or craft activity is carried out.
-The premises must be used for the operation of a trade fund.
-By signing a commercial lease, the tenant and the owner automatically benefit from a set of rules called the status of commercial leases.
+A commercial lease is a contract for the rental of premises in which a commercial, industrial or craft activity is carried out.
+The premises must be used to operate a business.
+By signing a commercial lease, the tenant and landlord automatically benefit from a set of rules called the status of commercial leases.

 The status of commercial leases is a set of rules that automatically applies to the commercial lease agreement.

-It allows the tenant to benefit from various advantages: the right to renewal of lease after 9 years, the payment of predatory allowance in the case of non-renewal or rent review every 3 years or according to mobile scale clause.
+It allows the tenant to benefit from various advantages: the right to lease renewal after 9 years, the payment of a eviction allowance in the case of non-renewal or rent review every 3 years or based on sliding scale clause.

-For the status of the commercial lease to apply, the following 4 conditions must be met:
+For the commercial lease status to apply, the following 4 conditions must be met:

 - Lease Agreement

 - Concerning a building or premises for commercial, craft or industrial use